STORMING-CHEN/M2-Robotics-Projects/README.md

  <h3>&nbsp;&nbsp;&nbsp;&nbsp;Path Planning</h3>

- &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Move_base package is the base of the navigation task where it connects all the navigation components.
+ &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Move_base** package is the base of the navigation task where it connects all the navigation components.
 The move_base package provides an implementation of an action that, given a goal in the world, will attempt to reach it with a mobile base.
 The move_base node links together a global and local planner to accomplish its global navigation task.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The figure below is the navigation framework based on move_base package.
 <p align="center">
    <img src = "rosimages/navigation_configuration.png" width = 800>